omardoma/java-groupchat/README.md

 # java-groupchat

-Eclipse Java Project
+A group chat client/server based messenger for exchanging texts on the same server instance in Java & Swing.

-How to run?
+## How to run?

 Import Project in eclipse